 System Safety Assessment (SSA): Once the PSSA is completed at multiple levels of abstraction for the system, the final step of System Safety Assessment (SSA) begins.
 The SSA is a "[bottom-up] verification that the implemented design meets both the qualitative and quantitative safety requirements...defined in [both] the FHA and PSSA" [SAE ARP 4761, p.
 21].
-This step is performed concurrently with the detailed design of the subsystem [SAE ARP 4761, p.
-21].
 For each PSSA carried out at any level, there should be a corresponding SSA

-As with the PSSA, the SSA consists of failure-based, probabilistic risk analysis methods.
+As with the PSSA, the SSA uses failure-based, probabilistic analysis methods.
 Fault trees are used to ensure that both "qualitative and quantitative requirements and objectives associated with the failure condition can be met by the proposed system architecture and budgeted failure probabilities" [SAE ARP 4761, p.
 43].
 Common Cause Analyses (CCAs) are reviewed to ensure that the independence requirements generated during the PSSA have been satisfied.

-It is possible that at any of the three steps, the need for additional requirements will be identified in order to achieve the aircraft level probability necessitating a redesign at some level of the hierarchy.
+It is possible that at any of the three steps, the need for additional requirements will be identified in order to achieve the aircraft level budgeted probability, necessitating a redesign at some level of the hierarchy.